Man who fled police says he is in country illegally

 Fifty-three-year-old Francisco Jose Sandoval-Cabrera, who has a Faribault address on file with the court, was charged Thursday in Waseca County court with fleeing a peace officer in a motor vehicle, a felony.
 He was also charged with careless driving, driving after suspension, and driving an uninsured vehicle, all misdemeanors.
 The charges come from an incident that took place in Waseca on Wednesday.

-Court documents show Sandoval-Cabrera travelled at speeds greater than 50 miles per hour in 30, 35 and 45-mile-per-hour zones.
-Due to the road conditions from blowing snow and knowing Sandoval-Cabrera’s identity, officers discontinued the pursuit when it reached the Loon Lake area.
-At that time, Sandoval-Cabrera made a U-turn and headed back toward town, according to the report.
+Court documents show Sandoval-Cabrera travelled at speeds greater than 50 miles per hour in 30, 35 and 45 mile-per-hour zones.
+Due to the road conditions from blowing snow and knowing Sandoval-Cabrera’s identity, officers discontinued the pursuit when it reached the west side of the city At that time, Sandoval-Cabrera made a U-turn and headed back toward town, according to the report.

 Officers tried to initiate a second stop on State Street, but discontinued the pursuit when Sandoval-Cabrera headed north on Highway 13.
 A probable cause pickup and hold order was placed on Sandoval-Cabrera and the vehicle for fleeing a peace officer and shortly after he was apprehended in Le Sueur County.
 According to the criminal complaint, Sandoval-Cabrera told officers in Le Sueur County he had fled the police because he was in the country illegally.